shaharla1882/Final-project-Network-Safety-Course-/README.md

 * `--Rmin` / `--Rmax`: The range of the Capacity Redundancy factor ($R$) to sweep.
 * `--pdd` & `--Tb`: Flags to enable the distributed PDD policy with a specific broadcast period $T_b$.

+**Authors & Developers**
+This simulation code and the corresponding final project were developed by:

+* Daniel Kachura

+* Ron Ashkenazi

+* Shahar Lavi

+* Asaf Schreiber

+* Ron Zimmerman

+**Course Instructor:** Prof. Kobi Cohen

+Electrical and Computer Engineering Department, Ben-Gurion University of the Negev (BGU)

+Note: The Primal-Dual and Priced-EDF theoretical frameworks are credited to the authors of the original paper mentioned above.
+This repository was built for academic research and educational purposes.